andriwandres/AndriWandres/README.md

 ### Hi there 👋

 My name is Andri, I am a software Engineer in Zürich, Switzerland.
-I usually work in the web development industry, where I am strongly interested in the following technologies:
+I usually work in the web development industry.

 <!--